-To authorise the supply of alcohol and regulated entertainment in a qualifying club you need a club premises certificate from your local authority.
+To authorise the supply of alcohol and regulated entertainment in a qualifying club you need a club premises certificate from us.

 Members own part of the alcohol stock.
 Therefore there is technically no sale by retail of alcohol (except to guests).
 Money passing across the bar is merely a mechanism to preserve equity between members where one may consume more than another.

 A club can apply for a club premises certificate for any premises which are occupied and used regularly for club purposes.

 A qualifying club has general conditions it must satisfy.
 These are that:

 - a person may not be given membership or access to any membership privileges without an interval of at least 2 days from their membership application or nomination and their membership being granted